-- Ensure all relevant staff are aware of this policy, receive appropriate professional development, and local procedures are followed. - Assign a member of the leadership team to act as SEN coordinator (SENco) and ensure the code of practice is effectively implemented, as well as effective liaison with external agencies and coordination of annual reviews and appropriate training to meet individual need.
-The member of staff may or may not hold the role titled SENco. - All staff are responsible for providing all pupils with appropriate support and challenge to maximize their learning and independence through appropriate differentiation. - Ensure the school produces and publishes an annual SEN Information report. - Ensure the school contributes to the local authority's Local Offer on their website in line with this policy.
+- Ensure all relevant staff are aware of this policy, receive appropriate professional development, and local procedures are followed - · Assign a member of the leadership team to act as SEN coordinator (SENco) and ensure the code of practice is

+- effectively implemented, as well as effective liaison with external agencies and coordination of annual reviews and appropriate training to meet individual need. - All staff are responsible for providing all pupils with appropriate support and challenge to maximize their learning and independence through appropriate differentiation. - Ensure the school produces and publishes an annual SEN Information report. - Ensure the school contributes to the local authority's Local Offer on their website in line with this policy.